Guzbyte-tech/Contract-Review-CurveLPOracle/README.md

 The `CurveLPOracle` and `CurveLPOracleFactory` contracts are part of a decentralized finance (DeFi) protocol for obtaining price data from Curve liquidity pools (LPs).
 These contracts are developed by the Dai Foundation and provide an on-chain oracle for fetching and managing prices of Curve LP tokens, which represent a user's share in a Curve pool.

-### 2. Overview of Curve Pools and StableSwap Invariant
+### 2. Overview of Curve Pools, Oracle and StableSwap Invariant

+#### **Oracles**
+In blockchain and DeFi, an oracle is a service that supplies external data (such as asset prices) to smart contracts.
+Since blockchains are isolated from the outside world, oracles are essential for pulling real-world information, such as cryptocurrency prices, fiat currency exchange rates, or weather data, into smart contracts.
+In this case, CurveLPOracle provides real-time price data for LP tokens, based on underlying pool assets and their current virtual price in Curve.

 #### **Curve Pools**
-Curve pools are DeFi liquidity pools designed for stablecoins or similar assets.
-They allow users to swap between assets with minimal slippage due to their specialized design, which leverages the StableSwap invariant.
+Curve pools are DeFi liquidity pools designed for stablecoins or similar assets like USDT, USDC, DAI etc. They allow users to swap between assets with minimal slippage due to their specialized design, which leverages the StableSwap invariant.
 Curve pools consist of two or more stablecoins (or similar assets) and offer yield opportunities by allowing users to provide liquidity and earn fees from swaps.

 #### **StableSwap Invariant**
 The StableSwap invariant is a mathematical formula designed by Curve Finance to maintain liquidity and ensure low slippage when swapping stablecoins.
 The formula defines the pool's asset reserves and pricing, maintaining stable prices around the equilibrium and creating efficient trades between similar assets.